Treasurys Steady After Jobs Report

 The Fed, Mr. Vogel said, "has put so much emphasis on the potential for wage growth pressure" that it is difficult to focus on better aspects of the report.

-Fed funds futures, used by investors to place bets on the Fed's interest-rate policy, showed 83% odds that the Fed would tighten policy by its June meeting, according to CME Group.
-The probability was 79% just before the jobs report was released and 68% a week ago.
+Fed funds futures, used by investors to place bets on the Fed's interest-rate policy, showed 79% odds that the Fed will tighten policy at its June meeting, according to CME Group.
+That was unchanged from just before the jobs report was released and up from 68% a week ago.

-The yield on the two-year note, which is especially sensitive to the Fed's policy outlook, was recently 1.326%, according to Tradeweb, compared with 1.310% Thursday.
+The yield on the two-year note, which is especially sensitive to the Fed's policy outlook, settled at 1.318%, compared with 1.310% Thursday.

 Investors typically reduce bondholdings in anticipation of tighter monetary policy because it tends to shrink the value of outstanding bonds.